AdobeDocs/commerce-admin.en/help/landing/home.md

 </tr>
 </table>

-## What's new in merchant documentation
+## What's new in the merchant guides

 | Description | Type | Date |
 | ----------- | ---- | ---- |